 The refurbishment and COVID19 closure has enabled Burrinja to complete further detailed work on the collection database resulting in significant improvements and updates.
 This additional research has revealed previously unknown facts about some collection items histories and provenance including identifying a number of collection items that were part of the donor's initiation ceremony in PNG in 1995.
 The major task of relocating the collection back into the custom built collection storeroom has started and this has enabled a detailed conditions assessment to be undertaken of all the collection items.
-The refurbishment of the collection store will enable the collection to become visible to the community. through a new collection porthole window.
+The refurbishment of the collection store will enable the collection to become visible to the community, through a new collection porthole window.

-Images (top) ~ Jack Dale Mengenen, Wandjinas (detail) Ochre and Acrylic on Canvas. | (above) ~ Lin Onus, Pawns-Yellow 2000 screenprint, ed.2/20, 40 x 60cm (image); 56 x 76cm (paper) Donated through the Australian Government's Cultural Gifts Program in memory of Lin Onus. | (below) ~ Reconcilliation week meeting via Zoom for Burrinja's board Members.
+Images (top) ~ Michael Aspinall, Pitjantjatjara, Car Dump - Broken down Kingswood on the road to Oak Valley, painted in Melbourne in 2000, 183 x 122 cm, acrylic, ochres and sand on linen, McLeod Gift Collection B0268. | (above) ~ Lin Onus, Pawns-Yellow 2000 screenprint, ed.2/20, 40 x 60cm (image); 56 x 76cm (paper) Donated through the Australian Government's Cultural Gifts Program in memory of Lin Onus.